-- We cannot truly understand a complex network unless we understand the underlying network. - Everything is connected, studying individual entities gives only a partial view of a system
+- We cannot truly understand a complex system unless we understand the underlying network. - Everything is connected, studying individual entities gives only a partial view of a system

 - Two main themes:

-- What is the structure of the network?
+- What are the structural properties of the network?

 - How do processes happen in the network?